Summary: Republic (page 5)

 4.

-Plato then establishes a hierarchy of beings according to their degree of clarity, self-evidence, and truth, in a famous passage from The Republic.
+Plato then establishes a hierarchy of beings according to their degree of clarity, self-evidence, and truth, in one of the most celebrated passages of The Republic.

 At the lowest level are images of things—their shadows and reflections—apprehended by the imagination.
-Next come the things themselves (animals, plants, works of art, etc.), apprehended by belief.
-These constitute the two types of objects in the sensible world.
+Next come the things themselves (animals, plants, works of art, and so on), apprehended by belief.
+These make up the two types of objects in the sensible world.

-At a higher level, in the intelligible world, we encounter mathematical objects, the objects of discursive knowledge.
-Finally, at the supreme level—where being and knowledge converge—are the Ideas, which Plato also calls Forms, apprehended by pure intelligence.
+Higher up, in the intelligible world, we encounter mathematical objects, the objects of discursive knowledge.
+At the supreme level—where being and knowledge converge—are the Ideas, which Plato also calls Forms, apprehended by pure intelligence.

-To reach the first part of the intelligible world—the mathematical domain—the soul uses the originals of the visible world as so many images, rising from hypothesis to hypothesis towards a conclusion.
+To reach the first part of the intelligible world—the mathematical domain—the soul uses the originals of the visible world as images, moving from hypothesis to hypothesis towards a conclusion.

-We know, in fact, that mathematicians make use of visible figures (by tracing a diagonal on the blackboard, for example), but they reason not about these sensible figures themselves, which they have just drawn, but about the originals—the Ideas—that these figures reproduce:
+Mathematicians do make use of visible figures (tracing a diagonal on a blackboard, for example), but they reason not about these sensible figures themselves, but about the originals—the Ideas—that such figures reproduce:

 Their reasoning relates to the diagonal in itself, not to the diagonal they draw.
 As for the figures they trace, which have their reflections in water, they use them as so many images in an attempt to grasp those things in themselves, which we otherwise perceive only through thought 5.

-On the other hand, in order to reach the second part of the intelligible world—which leads to a principle that is beyond all hypothesis—the soul must, starting from a hypothesis and without relying on the images used in the first case, conduct its inquiry using Ideas alone, taken in themselves.
+To reach the second part of the intelligible world—which leads to a principle beyond all hypothesis—the soul must set out from a hypothesis and, without relying on visible images, conduct its inquiry using Ideas alone, taken in themselves.

-Here, the science used to reach this higher part of the intelligible world is, according to Plato, no longer mathematics, but dialectics.
+The science used to reach this higher part of the intelligible world is, for Plato, no longer mathematics but dialectics.

 1 508b-509a